Asset management is an invaluable tool when it comes to the efficiency of your fleet operation…

 3. You’ll gain a full understanding of service and maintenance costs

-With an asset management plan, you can drill down into the price of parts and labour, as well as how long services and repairs take.
+With an asset management plan, you can drill down into the price of parts and labor, as well as how long services and repairs take.

 On doing so, you will get a better understanding of which suppliers are doing a great job and which are inconsistent, charging too much and taking too long either sourcing parts or undertaking the necessary work.

 You’ll then be able to hold them to account, ensure consistency and make considerable savings.